Physical Geography of India

 Nepal and Sikkim (B/w Teesta river in east & Tamur river in the west), the Highest mountain in India & 3rd highest mountain in the world

-Highest point of the Garo Hills (Meghalaya)
+The highest point of the Garo Hills (Meghalaya)

 Mt.
 Abu, Rajasthan, highest point of the Aravalli Range